HiDeoo/astro-content-devtools/README.md

 Browsing [Astro Content Collections](https://docs.astro.build/en/guides/content-collections/) entry files can sometimes be a bit cumbersome, especially when you have a lot of them spread across multiple collections.
 Same goes for [collection schemas](https://docs.astro.build/en/guides/content-collections/#defining-a-collection-schema) which are written in TypeScript using [Zod](https://github.com/colinhacks/zod) and can be hard to read for non-developers.

-The Astro Content Devtools are available through an Astro component using [SolidJS](https://www.solidjs.com) that you can add to your project and that will provide you with a UI to browse your content collections, schemas and entry files directly in your browser.
+The Astro Content Devtools are available through an Astro component using [SolidJS](https://www.solidjs.com) that you can add to your project and that will provide you with a UI to browse your content collections, schemas and entry files in your browser.

 - 🎈 Floating UI togglable with a button in the corner of the screen to show and hide the devtools.
 - 💾 Current state stored in localStorage to remember the toggle state, selected collection and entry file across reloads and navigation.